Michigan Council of Women in Technology Foundation

 * To qualify, applicants must be enrolled in a full-time associate, undergraduate or graduate degree program in Michigan.
 All applicants must be able to provide documentation showing they meet these requirements.

-We award scholarships and grants to women pursuing technology careers:
+We award scholarships and grants to women pursuing technology careers

 Annual awards, ranging from $1,000 to $5,000 with a possibility of renewal, are awarded to high school seniors and undergraduate, or graduate, college students.
 MCWT engagement is a consideration, but not a requirement, for scholarship decisions.
 Scholarship recipients are welcome to apply for renewal in subsequent years.
 In addition to the financial support, scholarship recipients receive a mentor for the scholarship period and assistance finding a related internship opportunity.